Yue Guang Bai (White Moonlight) 2017

 - 1 bud to 1 leaf

-White Moonlight’s leaves are known for its motley coloring, and this is the easiest way to pick the tea out.
+White Moonlight’s leaves are known for their motley dark-and-light coloring, and this is the easiest way to pick the tea out.
 The tea leaves that are used to make Yue Guang Bai (White Moonlight) come from an altitude of approximately 1500 meters high in the mountains of Xiao Jing Gu located in Yunnan province.
 The leaves get plucked from 100-300 year old Jing Gu Da Bai Cha trees.
 At one point in time, Jinggu puer was the standard for puer in China.
-Jinggu Country is the largest forested country in Yunnan and it grows some of the richest maocha available.
-It is still known for its sweet Chinese dates.
+Jinggu County is the largest forested county in Yunnan and it grows some of the richest maocha available.
+It is also known for producing sweet Chinese dates.

-The 800 year old “mother bush,” which provided the seeds for these bushes still stands, surrounded by the younger bushes.
-Meanwhile the tea gardens are surrounded by popular local crops, commonly mango, which have an impact on the aroma and flavor of the tea leaves.
-The picking standard for this cake is one bud to one leaf, and the tea material is very fuzzy.
+The 800 year old “mother bush” which provided the seeds for these bushes still stands today, surrounded by the younger bushes.
+Meanwhile, the tea gardens where White Moonlight is grown are surrounded by popular local crops, commonly mango, which have an impact on the aroma and flavor of the tea leaves.
+The plucking standard for this cake is one bud to one leaf, and the tea material is very fuzzy.

-Since the mao cha is dried beneath shade and moonlight, unlike the traditional method of direct sunlight, the drying process is slower; requiring a very close eye from the tea producer and air flow to avoid molding.
+Since the mao cha dries beneath shade and moonlight, unlike the traditional sun-drying method during the day, the drying process is slower.
+This necessitates careful attention from the tea producer to maintain air flow to avoid molding.
 This process is well worth the effort, as it creates a unique and flavorful aroma similar to wulong.
 The tea color will be similar to olive oil, clean and crisp.

-Traditionally the authentic White Moonlight must come from Xiao Jing Gu and be produced from the Jing Gu Da Bai Cha trees.
-Traditional White Moonlight, made from tea trees [rather than tea bushes] can be infused more times while still having the desired flavor and aroma.
+Traditionally, the authentic White Moonlight must come from Xiao Jing Gu and be produced from the Jing Gu Da Bai Cha trees.
+Made from tea trees rather than tea bushes, traditional White Moonlight can be infused more times while still providing good flavor and aroma.

-Yue Guang Bai (White Moonlight) Loose Leaf brewing guidelines
+Yue Guang Bai (White Moonlight) 2017 brewing guidelines

 Weight per piece: 200 grams